Air defense identification zone: Taiwan

 Typical ADIZ map from the Taiwan MND, showing a September 2020 incursion involving entry into the southwest ADIZ and crossing of the median line by the People's Liberation Army Air Force.

 Taiwan has an ADIZ that covers most of the Taiwan Strait, parts of Fujian, Zhejiang, and Jiangxi, and part of the East China Sea.
 It was designed and created by the United States Armed Forces (USAF) after World War II and the basis of Taipei Flight Information Region.
-Around 9% of Taiwan's national defence budget in 2020 reportedly goes into the response to Chinese sorties, which usually involve flights inside the southwest part of the ADIZ, crossing of the median, or circumnavigation.
+Around 9% of Taiwan's national defence budget in 2020 reportedly goes into the response to Chinese sorties, which usually involve flights inside the southwest part of the ADIZ, crossing of the median line, or circumnavigation.
 The ADIZ is monitored by PAVE PAWS radar located near Hsinchu and operated with help from US advisors.
 In 2022, several unidentified civilian drones approached Taiwan's outer islands and were warned off or shot down.

 Maps of the Taiwan ADIZ from the Ministry of National Defense, R.O.C. usually include the theoretical median line for reference.
 Aircraft from Taiwan flew combat missions on the other side until they lost control of mainland airspace to the PLAAF after the Second Taiwan Strait Crisis.
 ROCAF U-2 planes continued to fly over the mainland until 1968.
 The line was avoided by the PRC until 1999 when groups of PLAAF aircraft crossed over in response to "state-to-state" comments made by Lee Teng-hui.
 The PRC has never recognized the line and has increased its frequency of incursions.